sc361994/pdf_viewer/README.md

 This entire application was created and iteratively developed by Google Gemini.

-Note: You can replace the link above with a real screenshot of the application.

 ## Features
 This application combines a file browser and a PDF annotation tool into a single, seamless interface with a rich set of features: